SEKOIA-IO/documentation/_shared_content/automate/index.md

 - Enable or disable the playbook
 - Edit playbook
-- See how many runs have been going as well as their status (in progress, succeeded, error)
+- See how many runs have been going as well as their status (`in progress`, `succeede`d, `error`)
 - Quickly access last performed runs and filter them by status

+### Playbook details

+#### Graphical view

+#### Playbook code

-## Playbook details
+#### Playbook details

+#### Playbook runs

+## Create and edit a playbook

+A playbook starts with a trigger, can include conditions and consists of a succession of actions.

+There are two ways to create a playbook:
+- Use a template
+- Build a playbook from scratch

-## Templates
+### Templates

 Creating a playbook from scratch can be discouraging.
-That’s why we provide our users with a way to quickly generate a playbook: templates.
+That’s why we provide our users with a way to quickly generate a playbook: **templates**.
 These fully customizable templates are available in our Playbooks’ Catalog.
 You can access them by clicking on `+ Playbook` then selecting `Use a template`.

 The Playbooks Catalog is being updated frequently by our analysts, but here’s a list of the main ones.
 All playbook templates are available on the public repo in [Github.](https://github.com/SEKOIA-IO/Community/tree/main/playbooks/templates)

+#### Operations Center templates

 | Category | Name | Description |
 | --- | --- | --- |